Tobacco Industry Marketing

 - As early as the 1920s, tobacco advertising geared toward women included messages such as "Reach for a Lucky instead of a sweet" to establish an association between smoking and slimness.11

-- An analysis of previously confidential tobacco industry documents found that tobacco companies have been targeting women of low socio-economic status since at least the 1970s, including specific sub-groups of women such as military wives, inner-city minority women and older discount-sensitive women.
+- An analysis of previously confidential tobacco industry documents found that tobacco companies have been targeting low socioeconomic status women since at least the 1970s, including specific sub-groups such as military wives, inner-city minority women and older discount-sensitive women.
 Tactics included offering discounts by mail and at the point of sale, and using literal language in advertising and marketing materials.
 These tactics are or could be still in use today.13

 - In 2010, the U.S. Food and Drug Administration (FDA) issued a final rule that placed several restrictions on marketing and promotion of cigarettes and smokeless tobacco, including prohibiting brand name sponsorship of athletic, musical, or other social or cultural events and prohibiting the sale or distribution of certain items with cigarette and smokeless tobacco brands or logos.14